-In the aftermath of World War II, Germany was divided into four occupation zones controlled by the Allies: the United States, the United Kingdom, France, and the Soviet Union.
-Berlin, situated in the Soviet zone, was also divided into four sectors, administered by each respective Allied power.
-Tensions between the Soviet Union and the Western Allies escalated over time, leading to the construction of the Berlin Wall.
+In the aftermath of World War II, Germany was divided into four occupation zones controlled by the Allies: the United States, the United Kingdom, France and the Soviet Union.
+Berlin was also spitted into four sectors in the Soviet zone, each sector was controlled by different allied power.
+Sino-Soviet Bloc came under increasing stress in years later and the construction of the Berlin division wall began.

 1. Physical Division